The Treatment of Security Interests in After-Acquired Property under the Proposed Bankruptcy Act, 124 U. Pa. L. Rev. 110 (1975)

 Date of Authorship for this Version

 Kronman, Anthony Townsend, "The Treatment of Security Interests in After-Acquired Property under the Proposed Bankruptcy Act" (1975).
 Faculty Scholarship Series.
-Paper 1075.
+1075.